Harshh00100/Implement-CPP-Arrays-and-Strings/README.md

 This program searches for a specific number in a fixed array of 10 integers.
 The user is prompted to enter a number to search.
 The program compares the input with each element of the array using a for loop.
 If the number is found, it prints the position and exits early using break.
 A flag variable y is used to track whether the number was found.
 If not found, a corresponding message is displayed.
 It demonstrates simple linear search.

 Algorithm:
-Step 1: Start
+- Start
-Step 2: Declare and initialize array
+- Declare & initialize array
-Step 3: Prompt and read the search element
+- Input search element
-Step 4: Set a flag to track if found
+- Set found = false
-Step 5: Loop through array to compare elements
+- Loop to compare array elements
-Step 6: If element matches, show position and exit loop Step 7: After loop, check flag and show "not found" if needed Step 8: End
+- If match → show position & break
+- If not found → show message
+- End

 # Program-3 Calculating sum and avg of the elements in Array